eudoxia0/eudoxia0.github.io/assets/content/dependency-resolution-made-simple/template.md

 (SAT solving sounds very ivory tower) and also to provide an actual, working implementation of this post as a software object you can experiment with.

+The interface to the solver will be a function that takes a logical expression and returns an assignment of variables to Booleans (if the sentence is satisfiable, that is, if there exists a solution), or `None` if the sentence is unsatisfiable.

 First, some types to represent logic expressions:

 ```python